StatCan/egp-crn/docs/source/road_network_collapse/meshblock_creation.rst

     CSD boundaries are important but not as strict as NatProvTer boundaries.
 They can be moved, just with caution and may need to be reviewed later on.
 Segmentation is completely fine and doesn't count as a modification.

-Scenario: CanVec Alignment
-""""""""""""""""""""""""""

-.. include:: /source/_static/meshblock_creation/validation_100_canvec_alignment.rst

-**Actions:**

-1. Avoid moving the CanVec-aligned BO.
-Instead, segment the BO and NRN arc(s) involved in the scenario at the point of intersection.

-.. admonition:: Note

-    BOs are aligned to CanVec 50k hydrology data.
-If possible, avoid moving these BOs (segmenting is acceptable).
-Arcs are allowed to cross into water.

 Scenario: Unclear Connections
 """""""""""""""""""""""""""""